xsuite/xsuite/docs/singlepart.rst

 Once a Xtrack lattice is available, it can be used to track particles CPU or GPU.

-**Note:** the generation of xtrack lines from sixtrack input is used mainly for testing and is non guaranteed to work correcly for any sixtrack input.
+**Note:** the generation of xtrack lines from sixtrack input is used mainly for testing and is not guaranteed to work correcly for any sixtrack input.

 Create a Context (CPU or GPU)
 -----------------------------